-Réunion has a port sampling program in place for its industrial longline fleet.
+Réunion has a port sampling program in place for its semi-industrial and coastal longline fleets.
 In 2018, 590 albacore tuna were measured through this sampling program, including 510 from the semi-industrial fleet and 80 from the small coastal longline fleet (S. Bonhommeau, pers. comm.).
-In addition, there is an established, ongoing biological sampling program in Reunion, with approximately 150 albacore tuna sampled for otoliths, gonads and muscle each year since 2018 (ranging from around 90-110 cm FL) (S. Bonhommeau, pers. comm.).
+In addition, there is an established, ongoing biological sampling program in Réunion, with approximately 150 albacore tuna sampled for otoliths, gonads and muscle each year since 2018 (ranging from around 90-110 cm FL) (S. Bonhommeau, pers. comm.).
 Fish are generally gutted upon landed at Réunion, but fishers are compensated to keep the viscera for a limited number of fish.
 Most fish are sold whole (i.e. with head intact), but a small number are sold without the head, and can thus be sampled for otoliths (S. Bonhommeau, pers. comm.).